 Future of 2 Way Contracts in Professional Sports

-Overall, the evolution of 2-way contracts will likely expand their utility and influence, shaping the future of professional sports by promoting flexibility and skill development.
+The overall result of the adaptation of 2-way contracts will obviously not only increase their flexibility and influence; they will also define the future of professional sports by promoting the upgrading of skills and flexibility.

 Conclusion